ihartzell/calculator-more-error-handling/README.md

 ## What The Program Does?
 Demonstrates lock system for calculator program where if the user enters an invalid option\
 at least 3 times they're locked out.
-If-else-if block were also added at this point.
+If-else-if block was also added at this point.

 ## Author Info
 - Author: Isaac Hartzell